immyworth/CapstonePractice/README.md

 - **Data Imbalance Techniques**: How to handle imbalanced datasets using upsampling, downsampling, and threshold adjustments.
 - **Robust Reporting**: I learned how to prepare clear, reproducible reports using RMarkdown with proper comments, clear headings, and well-labeled visualizations.
 - **Collaboration**: Collaborating with a team requires strong communication, the ability to share work (GitHub), communication of key findings, as well as how to combine individual coding efforts into a succinct group portfolio.
-- **Time Management**: Another important aspect I learned throughout this project was how I should schedule my time in order to break out computationally expensive and complicated tasks, this gave me a really good understanding for what is expected next semester.
+- **Time Management**: Another important aspect I learned throughout this project was how I should schedule my time to break out computationally expensive and complicated tasks, this gave me a really good understanding of what is expected next semester.
 ---

 ## **7. Project Files**
 Here is a brief explanation of the project files in this repository:
 This README document explains my project process and outcomes.
-CapstonePractice documents my individual EDA process The Modeling Updates Capstone -Imogen Version file was my controbution to the improved modeling that we worked in between the submission of the modeling assingment and the presentation.
+CapstonePractice documents my individual EDA process The Modeling Updates Capstone -Imogen Version file was my contribution to the improved modeling that we worked on between the submission of the modeling assignment and the presentation.
 Modeling_Assignment (2) file is the group submission to Canvas for the modeling assignment.

 ## Visualization Highlights
-I included some stand out visualizations that I developed for the presentation.
+Below are some stand-out visualizations that I developed for the presentation:
 ![D5E0BC9F-0444-48AE-96FD-E49DE723E8E6_1_105_c](https://github.com/user-attachments/assets/30f8f7d7-aecd-43d9-a620-ffe2f4f44af8)
 ![89D5ECCE-DC55-48F0-B12F-32CC4092F96D_1_105_c](https://github.com/user-attachments/assets/4cdf63c7-cf6b-46d3-9ffa-bd82726e0a44)
 ![Confusion Matrix Plot Without Gridlines](confusion_matrix_plot_no_gridlines.png)